 When planning your trip, please keep in mind you need a valid passport that will expire no sooner than 90 days from your departure date.
 As a tourist, you are permitted to stay in Costa Rica no longer than 90 days, and they don’t want your passport expiring while you are here.
 This pertains to US residents.
 For residents of other countries, please check your requirements at this site.

 You have basically two options for getting to our farm.
 We can arrange transport with someone locally to pick you up (they will be waiting for you at the main airport exit with your name on a sign), or you can take the bus.
-Arranged transport from the airport to the farm is $100.
-For the driver it is an all-day project, as it is a 2-3 hour trip to the airport, the wait for you, and another 2-3 hours back.
-Gasoline in Costa Rica is around $6.60 per gallon.
-Considering the time and expense involved, it’s not a bad deal!
+Contact us if you would like us to arrange an airport pickup for you.

 The other option is by bus.
 Costa Rica has an extensive and inexpensive public transportation system.
 It’s a three bus trip plus a brief taxi ride.
 Providing you are not overwhelmed with luggage, this is an economical and adventurous way to go.
 It will take a bit longer with the time between buses.
 Basic Spanish will be helpful for asking directions and times between one stop and the next.
 The entire trip will cost less than $15 per person.
 Make sure to have some local currency (colones) for the trip.
 There are ATM’s in the airport where you can withdraw colones.
 There is also a currency exchange in the airport, but their exchange rate is not good – you are much better off with an ATM.